 foxtrot

-foxtrot started as a personal alternative to other Discord applications that utilize a bot user to play audio in the voice channels.
-It was originally called "glowing memory", but got rebranded twice in 2022-2023.
-The bot was made to be free for everyone, hence it's open source, too.
+foxtrot started as a personal alternative to other Discord applications that use a bot user to play audio in voice channels.
+It was originally called "glowing memory," but was rebranded twice between 2022–2023.
+The bot was designed to be free for everyone, which is why it is also open source.

 foxtrot is written in TypeScript and C++.